-The base specs of 256GB storage and 8GB of RAM may also be too little for some people, but you can upgrade and customise when you buy (though you can't add more after purchase, we should note.
+The base specs of 256GB storage and 8GB of RAM may also be too little for some people, but you can upgrade and customise when you buy – though you can't add more after purchase, we should note.
 If you really need more power, you might be better with a Macbook Pro (#4 in our list) – head to our Macbook Air M1 vs Macbook Pro M1 comparison to help you decide.
 As long as you can live without Windows, the MacBook Air is a laptop that balances portability and power with hardly any compromises.

 The Dell XPS 13 series has consistently wowed us here at T3, and the latest version of the laptop continues that trend.
-In our Dell XPS 13 (9310) review we found it to be powerful, supremely well built, and compact, so just about everything you could possibly want in your search for the best laptop around at the moment.
+In our Dell XPS 13 (9310) review we found it to be powerful, supremely well built, and compact – essentially just about everything you could possibly want in your search for the best laptop around at the moment.

-With the latest 10th-gen Intel processors installed and up to 16GB of RAM installed, this is a portable computer that's going to be able to handle everything that you want to throw at it.
-From late-night Netflix to early-morning report writing, you'll find the Dell XPS 13 a capable and competent laptop.
+With the latest 11th-gen Intel processors installed and up to 16GB of RAM installed, this is a portable computer that's going to be able to handle everything that you want to throw at it.
+From late-night Netflix to early-morning report writing, you'll find the Dell XPS 13 a super capable and powerful laptop.

 We think the M1 MacBook Air is the best laptop for most people, but power users aren't most people.
 The M1 MacBook Pro is a more powerful machine in several respects: it has a more powerful 8-core GPU, and it has a fan – so where the MacBook Air has to throttle performance to stay cool under sustained load, the MacBook Pro doesn’t.
 You won’t notice the difference or hear the fan in everyday computing, but for intensive tasks such as video rendering the Pro is significantly faster than the Air.